Study Finds Dangerous Bacteria on Cell Phones of Hospital Patients

 Hospital-acquired infections affect more than 25 percent of admitted patients in developing countries.
 In U.S. hospitals, they cause 1.7 million infections a year and are associated with approximately 100,000 deaths.
 It is estimated that one third of these infections could be prevented by adhering to standard infection control guidelines.

-Full text of the article is available to journalists upon request; contact Liz Garman, APIC, +1 202-454-2604, firstname.lastname@example.org obtain copies.
+Full text of the article is available to journalists upon request; contact Liz Garman, APIC, +1 202-454-2604, firstname.lastname@example.org to obtain copies.

 About AJIC: American Journal of Infection Control